 The student choir is for all St. Joachim Parish students who are between 4th and 8th grade.
 It is currently made up primarily of students at St. Joachim School, but is open to all here at St. Joachim Parish.
 (Bulletin Announcements will tell you when each event is coming.)

 This choir got started in 1998 as I attempted to pull together school talent for school events such as Catholic Schools Week and Graduation Mass.
 It was pretty hapless and disorganized until I had the good fortune of meeting Jill Cavanaugh, who offered immense help in organization and in co-directing the students.
 She is very detail oriented, which is absolutely necessary when working with me as a partner!
 Her vocal skills help to facilitate the choirs ability to sing in 2 and 3 part harmony and her experience as a classroom teacher helped immensely in understanding the needs of kids this age and in communicating with parents.

-This partnership has been quite fruitful for the parish as the student choir typically sings at the Sunday mass before Thanksgiving, Christmas eve 5:00 mass, Catholic Schools Week mass on the last Sunday of each January, mass on the 2nd Sunday of Lent, Good Shepherd Sunday during Easter season, the school 1st Communion mass and the School Graduation mass each year.
+This partnership has been quite fruitful for the parish as the student choir typically sings at Sunday mass closest to "All Saints Day", Christmas eve 5:00 mass, Catholic Schools Week mass on the last Sunday of each January, mass on the 2nd Sunday of Lent, Good Shepherd Sunday during Easter season, the School 1st Communion mass and the School Graduation mass each year.
 The Student choir also performs at the annual Diocesan Choir Festival each May.
 Many members also go on to sing in the Youth Choir at 5:00 on Sundays.